 Are there any on-campus information sessions and tours being held?

-The George Washington University is open for in-person tours, and we continue to offer virtual engagement opportunities, which can be found on our Journey to GW page.
+The George Washington University is open for in-person tours, and we continue to offer virtual and on-demand engagement opportunities, which can be found on our Journey to GW page.
 For university updates, visit Onward GW.

 Can I sit in on a class?

 Unfortunately, we are unable to offer this opportunity at this time.
 We hope that we will be able to resume class visits in the near future.

 I'm just beginning my college search.
 Where should I begin?

 High school students in the early stages of the college search process should explore our Journey to College page, which offers general resources to guide you along the journey.
 When you're ready to learn more about the George Washington University, visit our Journey to GW page!